deephdc/deep-docs/source/user/index.rst

    <h2>Overview</h2>

-A more in depth documentation, with detailed description on the archicture and components is provided in the following sections.
+A more in depth documentation, with detailed description on the architecture and components is provided in the following sections.

 .. toctree::